YanSong996/LENS2_Emulator_Reproducibility_Materials/Supplement/README_Supplement.md

 ### Figure S6 in Section S4.1.2
 Figure S6 illustrates the inference results of annual data obtained by HCBG.
 All the intermediate results can be found in sub-repository "Supplement/Huang/Annual/Outputs".
 Here we use outputs from https://github.com/hhuang90/stochastic_emulator as initial values.
 The total computational time for ploting Figure S6 is about 113278.9 seconds without using the parallel.
-Beyond Figure S6, other procedures for generating annual emulations using HCBG are provided in "Supplement/Huang/Annual/Huang_Annual.R".
+Beyond Figure S6, other procedures for generating annual emulations using HCBG and their computational time are provided in "Supplement/Huang/Annual/Huang_Annual.R".

 1. Load 7 ensembles of annual data and necessary information for HCBG (about 4.6 seconds)
 2. Model the mean trend and temporal dependence at each grid point and plot Figures S6(a) (about 2.0 seconds for each grid point $(L_i,l_j)$.
 We provide the intermediate result "Res_hatrhophi.csv".)